 work and life skills

-Students majoring in the liberal arts and sciences see bigger increases in “critical thinking, complex reasoning, and writing skills” than those in other majors.ii These are skills employers look for when hiring, and can take a person to the top.iii The CEOs of Bank of America, Logitech, American International Group, Slack Technologies, and YouTube all have arts and sciences educations.
+Students majoring in the liberal arts and sciences see bigger increases in “critical thinking, complex reasoning, and writing skills” than those in other majors.ii These are skills employers look for when hiring, and can take a person to the top.iii The CEOs of Bank of America, Logitech, American International Group, and Slack Technologies all have arts and sciences educations.

 take action